bouc1620/gamepad-rxjs/README.md

 const player1 = new GamepadObservables(0);
 const player2 = new GamepadObservables(1);

-// emits only when the button's state changes
+// Emits an event only when the button state changes (press or release).
-// refer to the Gamepad API documentation for the button mappings merge(player1.buttonPressed$(9), player1.buttonReleased$(9)).subscribe( ({ current }: ButtonEvent) => {
+// Button index 9 corresponds to the “Start” button — see the Gamepad API docs for mappings. merge(player1.buttonPressed$(9), player1.buttonReleased$(9)).subscribe( ({ current }: ButtonEvent) => {
     console.log(